Brahmagupta–Fibonacci identity: History

 The identity first appeared in Diophantus' Arithmetica (III, 19), of the third century A.D.

-It was rediscovered by Brahmagupta (598–668), an Indian mathematician and astronomer, who generalized it to the Brahmagupta's identity, and used it in his study of what is now called Pell's equation.
+It was rediscovered by Brahmagupta (598–668), an Indian mathematician and astronomer, who generalized it to Brahmagupta's identity, and used it in his study of what is now called Pell's equation.
 His Brahmasphutasiddhanta was translated from Sanskrit into Arabic by Mohammad al-Fazari, and was subsequently translated into Latin in 1126.
 The identity was introduced in western Europe in 1225 by Fibonacci, in The Book of Squares, and, therefore, the identity has been often attributed to him.

 Related identities

 Analogous identities are Euler's four-square related to quaternions, and Degen's eight-square derived from the octonions which has connections to Bott periodicity.
 There is also Pfister's sixteen-square identity, though it is no longer bilinear.

 These identities are strongly related with Hurwitz's classification of composition algebras.

+The Brahmagupta–Fibonacci identity is a special form of Lagrange's identity, which is itself a special form of Binet–Cauchy identity, in turn a special form of the Cauchy–Binet formula for matrix determinants.

 Multiplication of complex numbers

-If a, b, c, and d are real numbers, the Brahmagupta–Fibonacci identity is equivalent to the multiplicativity property for absolute values of complex numbers:
+If a, b, c, and d are real numbers, the Brahmagupta–Fibonacci identity is equivalent to the multiplicative property for absolute values of complex numbers: